 You may have heard other mamas mention it, or even been told that you’re experiencing it.
 But what causes it and what does it mean?

-Lightning crotch, also known as fanny daggers, is the nickname given to a sudden and often sharp pain deep in the pelvis or vaginal area.
+Fanny daggers, also known as lightning crotch, is the nickname given to a sudden and often sharp pain deep in the pelvis or vaginal area.
 The severity varies but most women find that it’s quite painful and feels like they’re being ‘punched in the crotch’.

-Although causes can vary and there isn’t definitive medical evidence as to what the cause is, here are some of the most common reasons believed to cause lightning crotch:
+Although causes can vary and there isn’t definitive medical evidence as to what the cause is, here are some of the most common reasons believed to cause fanny daggers:

 - Cervical dilation.
 Unfortunately, although this is a common reason that many women subscribe to, there is little or no evidence to back this one up.